canberk17/SP500-Stock-Analysis/README.md

  Technical Indicators:
 - *Simple Moving Averages*,
 - *Exponentially Weighted Average*,
-- *Bollinger Bands*
+- *Bollinger Bands*,

 Once all of them signal the same trend the algorithm will execute buy/sell orders.
 I will be analyzing the performance of the stocks and their correlations with each other as well.
 Lastly, I will backtest my algorithm with 100K  to see the returns to my portfolio and visualize them.